HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

     ![](../../../../assets/HCL_Content_Reporting_Search_Results_Pagination_PageSize.png)

 - To change the current page of the search results, select from the options in the **Page:** dropdown menu.
-You can also click the buttons beside the dropdown menu to go to the first page, previous page, next page, and last page.
+You can also click the buttons beside the dropdown menu to go to the first page, previous page, next page, and last page of the results.

     ![](../../../../assets/HCL_Content_Reporting_Search_Results_Pagination_Page.png)